 The request is primarily for the Eucharist.
 Jesus says we must eat His flesh and drink His blood to have life within us.
 We must consume the bread of life that came down from heaven.
 Jesus’ prayer includes a request for Him under the appearance of bread.
 Without this bread, we have no life within us.
 We need the Eucharist.
 The original Greek points to this.
 The word we translate as “daily bread” is used

 The original Greek points to this.
 The word we translate as “daily” (epiousion) is used nowhere else in ancient Greek writings.
 It is unique to the Lord’s Prayer.
 Everywhere else in the Gospels, another form of the word daily is used, and that form is not used in this prayer.
 Another translation of the word is “super-substantial.”
 St. Jerome used both versions in the Vulgate.
-In Matthew, Jerome translated it at super-substantial, and in Luke as daily.
+In Matthew, Jerome translated it as super-substantial, and in Luke as daily.
 He likely did this to highlight the dual meaning of the word.
 We should remember this petition is not just a request for a material needs but also a request to receive the Eucharist.

 Feeding the 5,000